boghammar/MMM-Stock/README.md

 # MMM-Stock
-Stock prices third party module for Magic Mirror
+Stock prices third party module for Magic Mirror.
+This is a fork of [MMM-Stock by hakanmhmd](https://github.com/hakanmhmd/MMM-Stock)

-##Installing the Module
+## Installing the Module
 Navigate into your MagicMirror's modules folder and execute <br>
 `git clone https://github.com/hakanmhmd/MMM-Stock.git`

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: